 Mac Airt's first major publication was an edition of the bardic duanaire or poem-book of the O'Byrnes of Wicklow, which appeared under the title Leabhar Branach in 1944.
 His edition of the Annals of Inisfallen – the first full edition of the oldest surviving Irish annals – was published in 1951.
 He was the prime mover in the establishment of the Ulster Place-Name Society in 1952 and edited the society's Bulletin, as well as contributing regularly to scholarly and Irish-language journals.
-In 1952 he began to prepare a modern edition of the first section of the Annals of Ulster (ending in 1056) as a doctoral dissertation for the NUI; however, his teaching and administrative duties at Queen's delayed progress and he died before finishing the work.
-The broad range of his scholarly interests is indicated by his intention to write a book on Irish toponomy and a dictionary of Ulster Irish – plans which were frustrated by his death at the age of 41.
+In 1952 he began to prepare a modern edition of the first section of the Annals of Ulster (ending in 1056) as a doctoral dissertation for the National University of Ireland (NUI); however, his teaching and administrative duties at Queen's delayed progress and he died before finishing the work.
+The broad range of his scholarly interests is indicated by his intention to write a book on Irish toponomy and a dictionary of Ulster Irish – plans which were frustrated by his death at the age of forty-one.

 Mac Airt died at Belfast on 19 June 1959 after an illness lasting nearly a year.
 His edition of the Annals of Ulster, extended to the later date of 1131, was completed by Gearóid Mac Niocaill (1932–2004) and published in 1983.